FBSocial/flutter_watermarked_image/README.md

 - Supports text watermarking, image watermarking, and customization by inheriting `WatermarkedImage`.
 - Implemented via PictureRecorder, not pixel manipulation.

-For PNG and GIF images, the original format will be maintained, while for other formats, the watermark generated will be in JPEG format.
+After adding watermark to PNG, TIFF and WebP images, the output format will be PNG.
+GIF images will retain their original format, while other formats will generate JPEG data.

 ## Getting started